Corned Beef on Rye

 Bob Gilruth, Director of the Mannned Spacecraft Centre, tried to point out that the astronauts sometimes needed little things to ‘break up the strain’ of a dangerous mission.
 Senator Shipley, a man who spent his working day in an office, rather than on top of fully fuelled rocket, or travelling at 18,000 mph through the vacuum of space, was unimpressed.
 The top man at NASA, Administrator James Webb, had to apologise and promise that they would be no more unauthorised food consumed.

 John Young got a formal reprimand; although this did not seem to have any great impact on his later career, as he walked on the moon and piloted the first space shuttle flight.
-However, for the remainder of the Gemini flights and all of the Apollo missions (with one exception during Apollo 8) the crews had to survive on the sterile, bland, tasteless rations provided by NASA’s food technologists.
+However, for the remainder of the Gemini flights and all of the Apollo missions (with one exception during Apollo 8 – click here to find out more) the crews had to survive on the sterile, bland, tasteless rations provided by NASA’s food technologists.